IBM/container-service-getting-started-wt/Lab 5/README.md

-# Lab 5: Set up advance security with IBM Cloud Container Service
+# Lab 5: Set up advance security with IBM Cloud Kubernetes Service

 In this lab, get an introduction to Kubernetes-specific security features that are used to limit the attack surface and harden your cluster against network threats.
 You can use built-in security features for risk analysis and security protection.
 These features help you protect your cluster infrastructure and network communication, isolate your compute resources, and ensure security compliance across your infrastructure components and container deployments.